bordy12/volumio20x4LCDPlugin/README.md

 - Click the gears-icon in the top-right
 - Click "PLUGINS"
 - Click "Upload Plugin"
-- Upload plugin.zip
+- Upload this plugin in zip-format
-- After the plugin has been successfully installed, reboot volumio<br>Optional (will be automated in the future): You can SSH into volumio and run 'sudo /etc/init.d/volumioLCDservice start' instead of rebooting

 ## How to uninstall the plugin
 The plugin can be uninstalled as any other Volumio plugin:
 - Go to the installed plugins and click "Uninstall"

 After uninstalling, the LCD might still show some text and it will look like it froze.<br>I will fix this in the future.
-It is nothing to worry about though.

 ## Change plugin settings

-The plugin settings cannot be changed via the plugin-settings yet.<br>However, after installing the plugin, you can SSH into Volumio and change '/opt/LCDcontroller/settings.py' to tweak some settings, for example the welcome-message.<br>I will add plugin settings later.
+TODO: Make the plugin save and load settings properly The settings can be changed in the plugin's settings page.
+Go to the plugin manager, turn the plugin on if it's turned off and click "Settings"

 ## Turning the plugin on and off

-This plugin cannot be turned on or off via the plugin-settings yet.
-The plugin stays enabled until it is uninstalled.<br>I will add this feature in the future.
+This can also be done via the plugin-menu.
+After turning the plugin off, some text can still be displayed on the LCD-screen.
+I will fix this in the future